Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: A New Look at SLP

 \else

-\fi where $\bX = [ \bx_1,\dots,\bx_T ]$.
-The SLP problem~\eqref{eq:TTP_final} designs not only the transmitted signals $\bx_t$'s but also the half inter-symbol spacings $d_i$'s and the phase rotations $\varphi_i$'s to best optimize the TTP.
+\fi where $\bX = [ \bx_1,\dots,\bx_T ]$; note that we jointly optimize the transmitted signal $\bX$ and the received constellation phase $\bvarphi$ and range $\bd$, and that the constraint $\bd \ge_c \balpha_c$ is due to Fact~\ref{fac:d}.
 Using the alternative SLP representation in Fact~\ref{fac:rep}, we have the following result.

 \begin{Prop} Suppose that Assumption \ref{Asm1} holds.
 Then an optimal $ \bX^\star = [ \bx_1^\star,\dots,\bx_T^\star ]$ to Problem~\eqref{eq:TTP_final} is given by

 where $( \bd^\star, \bvarphi^\star, \bU^\star)$, $\bU^\star= [\bu_1^\star, \dots, \bu_T^\star]$, is an optimal solution to